Immunity to Increasing Condition Numbers of Linear Superiorization versus Linear Programming: Introduction

 \subsection{Outline}

 We give a brief overview of the superiorization method and of condition numbers in Sections \ref{superiorization} and \ref{condnr}, respectively.
-We set up multiple linear optimization problems with varying condition numbers in Section \ref{formulation} and run the superiorization method and several LP algorithms on them.
+We set up multiple linear programming problems with varying condition numbers in Section \ref{formulation} and run the LinSup method and several LP algorithms on them.

-For details of our implementation of the superiorization method see Section \ref{implDetails}.
-In Section \ref{results} we present the results, followed by a discussion of remaining challenges and future work in Section \ref{conclusion}.
+For details of our implementation of the LinSup method see Section \ref{implDetails}.
+We give a brief description of the optimization suites that we use for our comparisons in Section \ref{optalgs} and of the experimental setup in Section \ref{expsetup}.
+In Section \ref{results} we present the numerical results, followed by a discussion of remaining challenges and future work in Section \ref{conclusion}.